The Three Requirements for a Valid Will

 Except as provided in sections 14-2503, 14-2506 and 14-2513, a paper will shall be: 1.
 In writing.
 2. Signed by the testator or in the testator's name by some other individual in the testator's conscious presence and by the testator's direction.
 3. Signed by at least two people, each of whom signed within a reasonable time after that person witnessed either the signing of the will as described in paragraph 2 of this subsection or the testator's acknowledgment of that signature or acknowledgment of the will.

 A.R.S. § 14-2502(A)First, the will must be in writing.
-Oral wills are not valid in Arizona.
-Second, the person making the will (the testator) must sign it personally, or someone else may sign on their behalf if done in the testator's conscious presence and at their direction.
-Third, at least two witnesses must sign the will within a reasonable time after watching the testator sign or hearing the testator acknowledge the signature or the will itself.
+Oral wills are not valid.
+Second, the testator must sign it personally, or someone else may sign on their behalf if done in the testator's conscious presence and at their direction.
+Third, at least two witnesses must sign the will within a reasonable time after watching the testator sign or hearing the testator acknowledge the signature.

 Proving Testamentary Intent

-Arizona also allows extrinsic evidence to establish that a document was intended to serve as a will.
-This means that even if a document does not look like a traditional will, outside evidence can be used to show it was meant to be one.
+The law also allows outside evidence to show that a document was intended to serve as a will.
+This means that even if a document does not look like a traditional will, evidence can be used to prove it was meant to be one.

 Intent that a tangible medium or an electronic record constitutes the testator's will can be established by extrinsic evidence, including, for holographic wills under section 14-2503, portions of the document that are not in the testator's handwriting.

-A.R.S. § 14-2502(B)This provision is particularly relevant for holographic wills and situations where the formalities were not perfectly followed.
-It reflects Arizona's preference for honoring a person's true intentions over rigid technicalities, though the formal requirements still provide the strongest protection against disputes.
+A.R.S. § 14-2502(B)This provision is especially relevant for cases where the formalities were not perfectly followed.
+It reflects a preference for honoring a person's true intentions over rigid technicalities.
+Still, the formal requirements provide the strongest protection against disputes.